-The evolution of approaches to user management has three generations, each addressing the needs of organizations at different levels of their growth and technology adoption.
+The approaches to user management have three generations.
+Each addresses the management needs of organizations at different levels of their growth and technology adoption.

 An on-premise identity provider (IdP) typically comprises two main components: a user management module and a central directory service, such as Windows Active Directory or Apache Directory Services.